-The New Year is three months in, yet unlike past years when people jump on their New Year’s resolutions with gusto and commitment that soon fizzles, I am discovering that many people have stepped away from the immediate jump into action to a drawn out process of procrastination.
+Some people jump on their New Year’s resolutions with gusto.
+However, it is all too common for the commitment to soon fizzle.
+I am discovering that many people have stepped away from the immediate jump into action to a drawn-out process of procrastination.

 In my initial nutrition counselling sessions with clients who want to embrace healthier eating, I’ve heard many say, ‘I’ll start when…’

 - ‘I’ll start when the kids go back to school.’

 - ‘I’ll start eating healthier when I’ve finished the kitchen renovations or purchased a juicer.’